Best Steps To Grow Coral Bells In Containers

 Today's garden hybrids come in a wide range of colours, with some featuring marbled patterns, dramatic veining, silvery overlays, and ruffled edges.
 Tiny bell-shaped flowers sway on tall, wispy stems that peak above the greenery.

 The nectar-rich blossoms are a good source of food for butterflies and hummingbirds.
-Many cultivars have great heat, drought, and humidity tolerance.
+Many cultivars are highly tolerant of heat, drought, and humidity.

 The foliage changes colour throughout the growing season and retains its colour throughout the winter, providing year-round interest.
 Some cultivars even offer an “extra side” by displaying contrasting colours on the top and bottom of the leaves.